Birmingham Bulls (American football): Logos and uniforms

 The Birmingham Bulls traditionally play with white helmets, with one thicker black stripe surrounded by two thinner red stripes.
 Their facemask colour is black.
 A cut-out of the Bull from the full team logo is positioned on both sides of the helmet.
 In 2013, the Bulls celebrated their 30th anniversary and reverted to the use of their original "Three Legged Bull" logo for a season.

 Their home jerseys are typically black, with white numbers and a red trim, while their away jerseys are reversed, being mainly white, with black numbers and maintaining the red trim.
 Their game pants for both home and away kits are white, with a black and red stripe running the length of the leg.
 The Bulls have traditionally worn mostly black socks.

 As part of a new look for the club from the 2018 season onwards the Bulls play in all black uniforms with the changes making their debut in the opening league fixture with Knottingley Raiders on Sunday 15 April 2018.

 The spring of 2019 also saw a new club logo announced as part of a move to re-brand the club for a new era.

 Facilities

-The Bulls have played at Kings Norton RFC since 2019.
+The Bulls have played at Erdington RFC since 2025.